-As a previous green card holder, if you are overseas, wish to return to the U.S, and realize that you are likely to have a problem with appearing to have abandoned your residence, you may apply for what's called a returning resident (SB-1) visa.
+As a green card holder, if you are overseas and wish to return to the U.S, and you realize that you are likely to have a problem with appearing to have abandoned your residence, you can potentially apply for what's called a returning resident (SB-1) visa.

-If you have become inadmissible--for example, due to having developed a medical condition that presents a hazard to others, as revealed on the medical exam--this could create hurdles to the reentry process.
-For more information on inadmissibility, see our article on who can't get into the U.S.
+If you have become inadmissible; for example, due to having developed a medical condition that presents a hazard to others as revealed on the medical exam, or you have a criminal conviction on record, this could create hurdles to the reentry process.
+For more on inadmissibility, see this discussion of who can't get into the U.S.

-If for some reason you do not qualify for the returning immigrant visa, but you still qualify for a green card on the same basis as your previous one, you can simply resubmit the same type of immigrant visa application.
+If for some reason you do not qualify for the returning resident visa, but you still qualify for a green card on the same basis as your previous one, you can resubmit the same type of immigrant visa application.

 If your circumstances have changed, look into whether you qualify for another type of immigrant visa (green card).
-For example, if you qualified for your previous green card as the spouse of a U.S. citizen or another green card holder,but your spouse is now deceased or you divorced, you would no longer qualify on that basis, so you will need to look at your other options.
-See our section on getting a green card for details.
+For example, if you qualified for your previous green card as the spouse of a U.S. citizen,but your spouse is now deceased or you divorced, you would no longer qualify on that basis, so you will need to look at your other options.
+For example, you might now qualify as the parent of an adult U.S. citizen, if your children are adult U.S. citizens.
+Learn more about getting a green card.